An-Seonghyeon/Home_Security_Service/README.md

 5.Contribution
 ----------------
-* I additionally implemented alarm system in the sound detector and live camera operation.
+* I additionally implemented an alarm system in the sound detector and live camera operation.
-I also modified few mathematical expressions and added unit for each sensor in the sound detector program for the better performance and readability.
+I also modified few mathematical expressions/errors and added unit for each sensor in the sound detector program for the better performance and readability.

 6.Where can I get more help?
 ------------------------------